Murder trial of O. J. Simpson: Media coverage

 The murders and trial – "the biggest story I have ever seen", said a producer of NBC's Today – received extensive media coverage from the very beginning; at least one instant book was proposed two hours after the bodies were found, and scheduled to publish only a few weeks later.
-The case was a seminal event in the history of reality television.
+The case was a seminal event in the history of reality television, helping to revive the genre of court shows like Judge Judy.
 The Los Angeles Times covered the case on its front page for more than 300 days after the murders.
 The nightly news broadcasts from the Big Three television networks gave more air time to the case than to the Bosnian War and the Oklahoma City bombing combined.
-The media outlets served an enthusiastic audience; one company put the loss of national productivity from employees following the case instead of working at $40 billion.
+They served an enthusiastic audience; one company put the loss of national productivity from employees following the case instead of working at $40 billion.
 The Tonight Show with Jay Leno aired many skits on the trial, and the Dancing Itos – a troupe of dancers dressed as the judge – was a popular recurring segment.
 According to Howard Kurtz of the Washington Post, the acquittal was "the most dramatic courtroom verdict in the history of Western civilization".

 Participants in the case received much media coverage.
 Limo driver Park said the media offered him $100,000 but refused, as he would be removed as a witness.
-Fans approached Clark at restaurants and malls, and when she got a new hairstyle during the trial, the prosecutor received a standing ovation on the courthouse steps; People approved of the change, but advised her to wear "more fitted suits and tailored skirts".
-While Cochran, Bailey and Dershowitz were already well-known, others like Kaelin became celebrities, and Resnick and Simpson's girlfriend Paula Barbieri appeared in Playboy.
-Those involved in the trial followed their own media coverage; when Larry King appeared in the courtroom after a meeting with Ito, both Simpson and Clark praised King's talk show.
+Fans approached Clark in public, and when she got a new hairstyle during the trial, the prosecutor received a standing ovation on the courthouse steps; People approved of the change, but advised her to wear "more fitted suits and tailored skirts".
+While Cochran, Bailey, and Dershowitz were already well-known, others like Kaelin became celebrities, and Paula Barbieri appeared in Playboy.
+Those involved in the trial followed their own media coverage.
 Interest in the case was worldwide; Russian president Boris Yeltsin's first question to President Clinton when they met in 1995 was, "Do you think O.J. did it?"

 The issue of whether to allow any video cameras into the courtroom was among the first issues Judge Ito had to decide, ultimately ruling that live camera coverage was warranted.
 Ito was later criticized for this decision by other legal professionals.
 Dershowitz said that he believed that Ito, along with others related to the case such as Clark, Fuhrman and Kaelin, was influenced to some degree by the media presence and related publicity.
 The trial was covered in 2,237 news segments from 1994 through 1997.
 Ito was also criticized for allowing the trial to become a media circus and not doing enough to regulate the court proceedings.